Frequently Asked Questions about BecoWallform

 How stable are the walls during construction?

 During construction, it is necessary to support the formwork system and check for alignment during the pour, adjusting if necessary.
-(Temporary bracing systems are available)
+We have our own temporary bracing system which is available to hire.

 How is the concrete placed and does it need vibrating?